SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_1_10.png)

-<br> You will be led to the 'Authorization' step that failed.
+<br> You are led to the 'Authorization' step that failed.

 ![](/exercises/ex5/images/ex5_1_11.png)

-<br> Click on the 'Log Content' and you can see the actual message that it was unable to validate the scope in the token.
+<br> Click on the 'Log Content' and you can see the actual message stating that it was unable to validate the scope in the token.

 ![](/exercises/ex5/images/ex5_1_12.png)

-<br>Of course, we need to head back to the tenant booker app and copy the set of client credentials labeled 'API Management API Access...'
+<br>Of course, we need to head back to the tenant booker app and now copy the right set of client credentials labeled 'API Management API Access...'

 ![](/exercises/ex5/images/tenantbooker_2.png)